Brotherhood (2018 film)

 Brotherhood (Ikhwène) is a short film, directed by Meryam Joobeur and released in September 2018.

-Summary

 The film explores the tensions within a Tunisian family when the biggest son, who has been away for one year, returns home with a new Syrian wife who wears the full niqab, igniting his father's suspicions that his son has been working for the Islamic State of Iraq and the Levant.
+The film's title was chosen to reflect both the familial connotations of the word "brotherhood" and its use in the name of the controversial Islamist organization Muslim Brotherhood.

 Production

-The film's title was chosen to reflect both the familial connotations of the word "brotherhood" and its use in the name of the controversial Islamist organization Muslim Brotherhood.

-Joobeur's feature directorial debut Who Do I Belong To (Mé el Aïn), premiering in 2024, centres on a similar scenario but features some key story differences, including changing the central character from a father to a mother.

-Accolades
+The film is set and filmed in the Sajnan region of northern Tunisia and the brother actors found while Joobeur and cinematographer Vincent Gonneville were scouting the area for a different project, crossing paths with the brothers in a field as they were herding their flock of sheep.

+Release and reception

 The film premiered at the 2018 Toronto International Film Festival, where it won the award for Best Canadian Short Film.
 In December 2018, it was named in the TIFF's year-end Canada's Top Ten list.
 At the 21st Quebec Cinema Awards in 2019, the film won the Prix Iris for Best Short Film.
 The film received a nomination for the Best Live Action Short Film at the 92nd Academy Awards.

+Joobeur's feature directorial debut Who Do I Belong To (Mé el Aïn), premiering in 2024, centres on a similar scenario but features some key story differences, including changing the central character from a father to a mother.